eth-cscs/firecrest/examples/jupyterhub/README.md

 ### Setting up the authorization

-For both logging in on JupyterHub and letting the spawner authenticate with FirecREST, we need to create an Authorization Code Flow client in the `kcrealm` in Keycloak.
-In [this page](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients) (username: admin, password: admin2), click on "Create" and then on "Select file".
-A file system explorer window will open.
-Navigate to the demo's directory and choose the [jhub-client.json](jhub-client.json) file from the file system.
+A requirement for running JupyterHub with FirecRESTSpawner is to use an authenticator that prompts users for login and password in exchange for an access token.
+That token will then be passed to the spawner, allowing users to authenticate with FirecREST when submitting, stopping or polling for jobs.
+For this purpose, we will use an Authorization Code Flow client, which we need to create on the Keycloak web interface.

+Let's go to [this page](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients) (username: admin, password: admin2) and make sure that the top left side indicates that we are within the `Kcrealm` realm.
+We click on "Create" and then on "Select file".
+A file system explorer will open.
+Navigate to the demo's directory and choose the [jhub-client.json](jhub-client.json) file.

 Once that's done, the client `jhub-client` can be seen listed on the "Clients" tab of the side panel.

 ### Launching JupyterHub

 The configuration file provided [here](jupyterhub-config.py) has all the setting for using JupyterHub with the our deployment, but the secret for the client we just created must be added on `c.Authenticator.client_secret`.
 The secret can be found in the client's ["Credentials" tab](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients/f969b69d-4aec-4646-bdbe-09a268f52111/credentials).

 Once that's done, JupyterHub can be run with